puppyraeluna/blu-rae/README.md

 - Chain
 - All Rails (activator, detector, powered, rail, and rail corner)

+## Highlighted Border

-**Highlighted** *These blocks has a highlighted border around them for improved visibility.*
+*These blocks has a highlighted border around them for improved visibility.*

 - Amethyst Budding Block
 - Ancient Debris
 - Waxed Copper Blocks *in inventory only*
 - Infested Stone Blocks *in inventory only*

-**Redone** *These blocks are completely redone mainly with a color change.*
+## Redone with Blue Hue

 - Pumpkin and Pumpkin Stems *For Blu-RAE, I found a blue pumpkin.
 There are blue pumpkins in game.*
-- Bricks *Blue Bricks*
-- Flower Pot *Blue to match the fact that they were crafted with blue bricks.*
 - Target Block *Blue lines instead of red and added a Creeper face to the center*

+## Tweaked Textures

-**Tweaked** *These block textures are tweaked more than other blocks but not a full recoloration redesign as the redone blocks.*
+*These block textures are tweaked more than other blocks but not a full recoloration redesign as the redone blocks.*

 - Barrel *Changed the open barrel texture to include a fish in water.*
-- Terracotta and Dyed Terracotta *Inspired by VanillaTweaks Minecraft Dungeons Parity pack.*
 - Cactus *Added pink flowers around the sides and top.*
 - Lily Pad *As mentioned earlier, added a pink flower on top.*
 - ORES *Stone and Deepslate Ores have animal paw prints while the Nether Ores utilizes a fossil design.*